DataTalksClub/data-engineering-zoomcamp/02-workflow-orchestration/README.md

     ```
 1. received notice that destory not succcessful, as per @konrad:
 > In my case, the deletion of a PostgreSQL database requires manual intervention. `terraform destroy` is not able to delete it
-run below to manually remove the db-instance
+run below to manually remove the db-instance, yours might be using the default `mage-data-prep-db-instance`
 > gcloud sql instances delete mage-data-vm-db-instance

 New session, new IP on VM.
 Hopefully no lingering bad resources.

 1. created a separate service `mage-data-vm` with the principal of the nyc-rides-ella service account, following [this guide](https://docs.mage.ai/production/deploying-to-cloud/gcp/setup)
-1. also uncommented the section on `"run_all_users"`
+2. also uncommented the section on `"run_all_users"`
-1. success!
+3. success!
 But not started via docker-compose, so no .env and json files.
 Also it is a brand new Mage `default_repo`.
 Did a quick down&dirty copy+paste from `hmwk-02` folder from WSL instance
-1. TODO without the json file, need to look into using SECRETS to have access to SQL and BigQuery
+4. TODO without the json file, need to look into using SECRETS to have access to SQL and BigQuery

 > [!NOTE]
-> Results: can provision VM and deploy mage via Terraform.
-But pipeline fails, at Data Exporter blocks, bacause the contents are not from docker-compose.yaml.
+> ***Results***: can provision VM and deploy mage via Terraform.
+But pipeline fails, at Data Exporter blocks, bacause the contents are not from docker-compose.yaml i.e missing the json credentials in io_config.yaml from completing hmwk-02 tasks, and new json need to be FTP'd anyway to VM due to using new service `mage-data-vm` instead of `mage-zoomcamp`.

 ```bash
 root@localhost:/home/src# ls -la